nani05190682/GIT-commands/02-Git.md

 To get back to the "feature" branch, you can use the following command: `git checkout feature`.
 This will move your HEAD back to the "feature" branch head and any changes you make will be associated with the branch again.

+GITIGNORE:

+`.gitignore` is a file in Git that allows you to specify files and directories that should be ignored by Git.
+This means that any changes made to these files or directories will not be tracked, committed, or pushed to the remote repository.

+You can use `.gitignore` to exclude files like temporary files, log files, build artifacts, and other files that are not necessary to include in the repository.
+This can help keep your repository clean and prevent unnecessary files from being pushed to the remote repository.

+To use `.gitignore`, you need to create a file called `.gitignore` in the root directory of your Git repository and list the files and directories you want to ignore.
+You can use wildcards and patterns to specify multiple files or directories at once.
+Once you have created the `.gitignore` file, Git will automatically ignore the specified files and directories.